 Looking to work in sponsorship?

-This section is designed for you.
-The introduction below sets the scene as you start your journey within this vibrant industry.
-From the menu, find details about work placements and ESA’s own Work Experience Certificate scheme, created to help its members.
+The introduction below sets the scene as you commence your journey within this vibrant industry.

 A career in the sponsorship industry is rewarding, it’s exciting and it’s dynamic.
 Sponsorship is an inspiring branch of marketing that allows brands to more effectively engage with an audience whilst, at the same time, offering something back to the people that make successful brands, well, successful.